ananyachem/predicting-ucec-using-machine-learning/README.md

 - Labels (0/1) are encoding tumor grade “II-” vs. “III+”

-This project was build testing out only different linear models, such as
+This project was built testing out only different linear models, such as
 - Logistic Regression
 - Linear Regression
 - Ridge and Lasso Regression
 - Etc.

+The final model was selected through extensive hyperparameter tuning.